Moses ibn Ezra

-Early life
+Biography

 Moses was born in Granada, Spain and received both a Hebrew education and a comprehensive education in Arabic literature.
 While living in Lucena, the "city of poetry", Ibn Ezra was a student of Isaac ibn Ghiyyat.
+He held a crucial administrative office in his home province, evidenced by his Arabic title of sahib al-shurta.
+He also developed a strong friendship with the poet Judah Halevi, and was an important influence in Halevi's early poetic works.

+Ibn Ezra belonged to one of the most prominent families of Granada.
+According to Isaac Israeli's Yesod Olam, he had three brothers: Isaac, Joseph, and Zerahiah, each of whom were distinguished scholars.
+His elder brother, Isaac Abū Ibrāhīm, was married to one of the Nagid's daughters.
+He appears to have been unrelated to the contemporary scholar Abraham ibn Ezra.

-He held an important administrative office in his home province as evidenced by his Arabic title of ṣāḥib al-shurṭa.
-Ibn Ezra also developed a strong friendship with the poet Judah Halevi and was an important influence in Halevi's early poetic works.
-The capture of Granada by the Almoravides resulted in the destruction of Ibn Ezra's Jewish community as well as the breakup of Ibn Ezra's family.
-This eventually led to his fleeing to the Christian part of Spain.
-In his new city in Castile, Ibn Ezra considered himself an exile and did not think he would be able to return to his home city.
+The capture of Granada by the Almoravids resulted in the destruction of ibn Ezra's Jewish community as well as the breakup of his family.
+The Ibn Ezra family fortune was confiscated; and his three brothers had to flee.
+Moses was married and had many children, but later on he also fled because of some threat to his life, leaving his family behind and spending the rest of his life in the Christian north.
+In his new city in Castile, Ibn Ezra considered himself an exile and did not think he could return to his home city.
 During this time it is rumored that Ibn Ezra had disagreements with his family, specifically with one of his brothers, Yosef, as well as with his own children.
 These disagreements contributed to his never returning home.

-Family

-He was related to Abraham ibn Ezra and a pupil of Isaac ibn Ghiyyat.
-Ibn Ezra belonged to one of the most prominent families of Granada, Spain.
-According to Isaac Israeli ("Yesod Olam"), he had three brothers: Isaac, Joseph, and Zerahiah, all of whom were distinguished scholars.
-His elder brother, Isaac Abū Ibrāhīm, was married to one of the Nagid's daughters.
-After the arrival of the Almoravids, the Ibn Ezra family fortune was confiscated; and his three brothers had to flee.
-Moses was married and had many children, but later on he also fled because of some threat to his life, leaving his family behind and spending the rest of his life in the Christian north.

-Judaeo-Arabic Literature

-The 11th and 12th centuries were an important time for Judaeo-Arabic poetry and literature.
-Jewish-Arabic speaking poets such as Samaw'al ibn 'Adiya and Moses Ibn Ezra differed very little in their writings from contemporary Arab poets.
-Their poetry included passages borrowed from the Bible and Qur'an as well as allusions to both works.
-After the foundation and consolidation of the Muslim Empire, the Arabic language and the related culture were only slowly adopted among the Jewish population of the dār al-Islām; it was not seen before the second half of the 3rd century of the Hij̲ra, and only became of real importance from the fourth to tenth centuries.
-Many Jewish intellectuals during this time evidenced feelings of guilt over using Arabic in their writing instead of Hebrew.
-The use of Arabic in poetry, secular as well as religious, remains the exception during the Middle Ages.
-Although Arabic was used in prose works by Jews and Muslims alike, intellectuals and poets who wrote in Judaeo-Arabic were in the minority at the time.
+Based in hints in Ibn Ezra's poems, S. D. Luzzatto speculated that he might have permanently left home due to a failed courtship with his niece.
+However, it appears more likely that he had more prosaic reasons, such as perhaps saving his niece from the Almoravides.